aweandreverence/ProgrammingClass/lessons/lesson1.md

 3. **Practice**
    - Count from 0 to 31 using one hand.
    - Memorize powers of 2 up to 8192.
    - Practice Python using a Python REPL.
-Try out all features.
+Try out all language features from [Learn X in Y Minutes: Python](https://learnxinyminutes.com/docs/python/).

 4. **Reading / Watching**
    - ASCII: Answer what is ASCII in one sentence.
 [Simple Wikipedia: ASCII](https://simple.wikipedia.org/wiki/ASCII)